vishnupatel45/Fakestore/README.md

 # Fakestore
-shopping online application that allows customers to browser, filter, sort products and create a custom shopping cart.
+Fakestore is a online application that allows customers to browser, filter, sort products and create a custom shopping cart.